Rigpa Grievance Procedure

 The Boards of each country will form a national grievance Council.
 The main role of the Council is to confidentially receive, investigate and advise on resolving formal complaints in a compassionate, fair and impartial way.
 It may also act as a support body for a member to consult in deciding on what steps to take in resolving difficulties.

 The Council will be made up of at least two qualified individuals.
 Council members may be nominated by the Rigpa membership but will be appointed by the Board.
+You can contact the national council in your country here.

 The Council has the flexibility to decide how best to resolve a grievance or complaint.